Fran Krsto Frankopan: Death

+The two castles belonging to Frankopan, Novigrad and Severin castles were looted 1670 by the troops of baron Friedrich Sauer, vice general of Karlovac.

-Afraid of being accused of being complicit with her husband's actions,[7] when she learnt of Frankopan's imprisonment, she hired a ship and removed from the castles Bosilievo and Novi, "...cupboards, chests, silver, gold, precious stones, movables and household goods, which were worth many thousands and thousands of scudi[7]."
-Naro then fled to Venice,[8][9] accompanied by Orfeo Frangipane (son of Pietro Urbano Frangipane) where they took refuge with a relative of Frangipane, count Francesco Valvasone di Rosacis.
-(Frangipane's mother was Elena Valvasone di Maniago).
+Giulia, afraid of being accused of being complicit with her husband's actions, when she learned of Frankopan's imprisonment, she hired a ship and removed from the Bosilievo and Novi castles "cupboards, chests, silver, gold, precious stones, movables and household goods, which were worth many thousands and thousands of scudi".
+Naro also took with her many of the Frankopan family documents.

+Naro then fled to Venice, accompanied by Orfeo Frangipane (son of Pietro Urbano Frangipane), where they took refuge with a relative of Frangipane, count Francesco Valvasone di Rosacis.
+(Frangipane's mother was Elena Valvasone di Maniago.)

-Frangipane himself would leave secretly in order to escape to France, leaving di Naro in an uncertain situation and with the authorities of Venice receiving demands from officials of the Holy Roman Empire to hand over di Naro.
+Frangipane himself left secretly in order to escape to France, leaving Naro in an uncertain situation and with the authorities of Venice receiving demands from officials of the Holy Roman Empire to hand over Naro.
+The cardinal Lazarrio Pallavicino advocated on her behalf with to receive some of her deceased husband's assets as "she had nothing".